PabRod/pabrod.github.io-src/content/2018-05-01 Elevator-en.md

 _This text appeared first in [Naukas](http://fuga.naukas.com/2018/02/06/un-empollon-en-mi-ascensor/), where was originally written in Spanish._

 Recently I started a secondment at the Friedrich Schiller University, in Jena, Germany.
-Surprisingly, my office during the next months is located in the 18th floor of a skyscrapper.
+Surprisingly, my office during the next months is located in the 18th floor of a skyscraper.
 The Jentower in particular:

 ![Jentower](http://fuga.naukas.com/files/2018/02/2018-01-30-16.34.25-360x640.jpg)